LOCATE: Self-supervised Object Discovery via Flow-guided Graph-cut and Bootstrapped Self-training: Methodology

 \subsection{Graph-cut for Video Object Discovery}

-\textbf{Graph Construction.} Consider a video frame $f$, objects of which we wish to segment out.
-We create a fully-connected graph $G= (V, E)$, where $V$ is obtained by dividing $f$ into square patches of size $p_s\times p_s$, and $E$ denotes the edges between these patches that quantify the similarity.
+\textbf{Graph Construction.} Consider a video frame $f \in \mathbb{R}^{H \times W \times 3}$, objects of which we wish to segment out.
+We create a fully-connected graph $G= (V, E)$, where $V$ is obtained by dividing $f$ into non-overlapping square patches of size $p_s\times p_s$, and $E$ denotes the edges between these patches that quantify the similarity.
 More specifically, an adjacency matrix $W$ underlying $E$ comprises of elements $w_{ij} = S(v_i, v_j)$, where $S(\cdot)$ is the similarity measure between two given vertices (patches).

 To incorporate motion signals in the edge weights, we propose to use similarities between image patch features and corresponding optical flow(in RGB format)~\cite{liu2020learning} patch features, \textit{in a linear combination}.
-Following multiple recent works~\cite{wang2022tokencut, wang2023cut}, we obtain the `key' features from the last attention layer of a pre-trained DINO encoder~\cite{caron2021emerging}.
-Formally, we write $S$ as:
+We obtain the `key' features from the last attention layer of a pre-trained DINO encoder~\cite{caron2021emerging}.
+Formally, we define $S$ as:

 where $\alpha \in [0,1]$, $\phi(\cdot)$ denotes the DINO encoder, $\psi(\cdot)$ denotes the RGB-optical flow estimator, i.e., model computing optical flow in 3-channel RGB format, and $S'(\cdot)$ is the cosine similarity function, given by $S'(\Vec{x}, \Vec{y}) = \frac{\Vec{x}\cdot \Vec{y}}{||\Vec{x}||_2 ||\Vec{y}||_2}$.
 We obtain $W$ using the $S$ defined above, i.e., $W = [w_{ij}] = [S(v_i, v_j)]$.